 • How many people attended the Music on the Run concert?

-• What is the average length of time does it take to run 5 km?
+• What is the average length of time it takes to run 5 km?

 • Are children's movies longer than other types of movies?